clearlinux/clear-linux-documentation/source/clear-linux/get-started/bootable-usb/bootable-usb.rst

       sudo -s

 #.
 Go to the directory with the decompressed image.

 #.
 Plug in the USB drive.

 #.
 Identify the USB drive using the :command:`lsblk` command.
 This shows all
    drives attached to the system, including the primary hard disk.
-In the example output below, there are 4 drives (`/dev/sda`, `/dev/sdb`, `/dev/sdc`, and `/dev/sdd`) attached, where `/dev/sda` is primary drive in this case.
-The remaining are 3 USB drives.
+In the example output below, there are 4 drives (`/dev/sda`, `/dev/sdb`, `/dev/sdc`, and `/dev/sdd`) attached, where `/dev/sda` is primary drive.
+The remaining are three USB drives.
 The output also shows the mounted partitions (under the `MOUNTPOINT` column) for each drive.

    .. code-block:: bash